Programs for Adults

 St. Joseph Living Center has an extensive recreational department that works with residents to keep them physically and mentally active.
 The residents love when students come to visit so they can share their stories and work along side them on projects.

-Lyon Manor is a group home in Willington, CT where about 30 residents live.
+High Chase is a group home in Willington, CT where about 30 residents live.
 The individulas living there have either mental, emotional, or intellectual disabilities and most are very high functioning.
 Volunteers from Eastern visit once a week to play games, make crafts, and simply hang out with the residents.

 No Freeze Hospitality Center